daedalus/oeis_closed_form_miner/README.md

 1. Ensure the required dependencies are installed, including SageMath: `pip install -r requirements.txt`.
 2. Run the script using `python miner.py`.
 3. The script will create a database, process sequences, and print relevant statistics.
-4. Querying the database for interesting things: `echo "select id, closed_form from sequence where keyword like '%hard%' and new=1" | sqlite3 oeis_data/oeis.db`
+4. Querying the database for interesting things:
+    1. `echo "select id, closed_form from sequence where keyword like '%hard%' and new=1" | sqlite3 oeis_data/oeis.db`
+    2. `echo "select id, closed_form from sequence where keyword not like '%easy%' and new=1" | sqlite3 oeis_data/oeis.db`

 ## Dependencies